Hurricanes vs. Lightning Prediction & Picks - November 11

 Hurricanes vs. Lightning Predictions for Saturday

-Our computer model for this matchup calls for a final score of Lightning 4, Hurricanes 3.
+Our computer projection model for this encounter expects a final score of Lightning 4, Hurricanes 3.

 - Total Pick: Over 6.5 (computer predicts 7.1 goals on average)